epicfilemcnulty/hapgent/README.md

 ## Usage

-*hapgent* should be run as a systemd/SysV service on the same instance where your service is deployed.
+*hapgent* typically should be run as a systemd/SysV service on the same instance where your service is deployed.
 You can dynamically change its state with signals: